hexinfra/examples/embed/README.md

-This is an example showing how to embed the Hemi engine into your program.
+This is an example showing how to embed the Hemi Engine into your program.

 To build: